Support your immune system, be the best fat burner, and look and feel your best… all with the right immune-boosting foods.

 - Beneficial plant compounds that can help destroy harmful microbes.

-By building these immuno all-stars into your diet, you’ll give your body extra firepower to fight off any pesky germs that may come your way.
+By building these immune all-stars into your diet, you’ll give your body extra firepower to fight off any pesky germs that may come your way.

 Your challenge?
 Pick three of these to incorporate into your diet every day…

 Coconut: Coconuts are a true immune superfood!
-They contain lauric acid, which your body converts to monolaurin, a compound with antiviral, antibacterial, and antifungal properties.2 In addition to our low-sugar impact bars, you can enjoy the power of coconut in this trio of yummy recipes.
+They contain lauric acid, which your body converts to monolaurin, a compound with antiviral, antibacterial, and antifungal properties.2 In addition to our super-yum Co-Co Crave Fiber Bars, you can enjoy the power of coconut in this trio of yummy recipes.

 Ginger: This root is great for soothing the gut and is also an incredible anti-inflammatory.
 While short-term inflammation is a necessary part of any immune response, inflammation that sticks around longer than needed can contribute to problems like tissue damage and chronic disease.
 Keep inflammation in check with tasty recipes like this one for Stir-Fried Kale with Ginger.